 In the grand scheme of things, most people decide to work during their adult life at something, whether it’s indoor or outdoor, and after a number of years, retire.
+However, during the time they work, they ensure a number of things to make their retirement life a golden time.

-That works for most, but not all, including Bill Roewe, now 92, president of Missouri Pipe Fittings Co., who continues to work four days a week.
+Truth be told, retirement works for most, but not all, including Bill Roewe, now 92, president of Missouri Pipe Fittings Co., who continues to work four days a week.

-About six months ago, he decided to take off Wednesdays to play pinochle, say the rosary and attend a luncheon at the Colonnade, the senior retirement facility where he and Wanda — Dave to everyone who knows them — live.
+Talking about Bill Roewe, about six months ago, he decided to take off Wednesdays to play pinochle, say the rosary and attend a luncheon at the Colonnade, the senior retirement facility where he and Wanda – Dave to everyone who knows them – live.
 She is his bride of 67 years.

 The luncheon brings together the Catholic Community at the Colonnade for lunch, Dave said.
 She saw a good number of people living there who belong to St. Nicholas Parish in O’Fallon.
 Some Bill and Dave had known for years.